 - 1. Place the health and wellbeing of the community as the paramount consideration in all our interactions - 2.
 Demonstrate a proactive approach to community engagement by consistently promoting accessible and inclusive opportunities for participation - 3.
 Focus on community driven solutions to address local needs - 4.
 Meet governance standards and accountability measures that reflect quality and value for money - 5.
-Plan for new and/or repurposed spaces that are accessible to and inclusive of all, and that represent character and distinctiveness of place taking into account local heritage and the natural environment - 6. environmental and economic wellbeing - 7.
+Plan for new and/or repurposed spaces that are accessible to and inclusive of all, and that represent character and distinctiveness of place taking into account local heritage and the natural environment - 6.
+Lead information sharing, partnerships and collaboration to strengthen the City's social, environmental and economic wellbeing - 7.
 Develop self-sufficiency of individuals and communities through the provision and promotion of volunteer opportunities, leadership and capacity building initiatives - 8.
 Strengthen our cultural capability and commitment to reconciliation

-The following diagram illustrates how our social planning tools work together.
-Other plans or strategies not shown below but that also link to the SCP include the Customer First Strategy, Economic Development Strategy and Local Environmental Strategy.
+The following diagram illustrates how our social planning tools work together.Other plans or strategies not shown below but that also link to the SCP include the Customer First Strategy, Economic Development Strategy and Local Environmental Strategy.
 All City plans and strategies are available on our website, wanneroo.wa.gov.au.